logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 #.
 Mobile phone number
 #.
 Request access to the 'Test [Your Company Name]' Organisation

-This letter must be faxed or scanned then emailed to:
+This letter must be faxed to (03) 9340 9090, or scanned and emailed to support@pmhc-mds.com.

-- Strategic Data Fax: (03) 9340 9090
-- PMHC Helpdesk Email: support@pmhc-mds.com

 Base your letter on the details listed in :ref:`letter-of-authority-faq`